-Files Description ipinfo.txt Text file that lists the name of the IP, the version, restrict for use, support contact information, and an email alias to request a licence for the full RTL for your IP.
+Files Description ipinfo.txt Text file that lists the name of the IP, the version, restr for use, support contact information, and an email alia request a licence for the full RTL for your IP.
 Documentation, preferably a PDF Documents the IP, and includes detailed information about usage restrictions like vendor, device family, etc. Readme An optional text file that contains instructions on use of the IP for assembly and/or synthesis, and hints on how to use it correctly.

-Files Description Encrypted HDL or EDIF SDC constraints Unencrypted design constraints for the IP.
-SPIRIT IP-XACT System-level models for your IP.
-This allows the synthesis tools to include your IP in a system-level design by stitchir the IP together using bus architectures.
+Files Description Encrypted HDL or EDIF Protected RTL for the IP, created using the Synopsys encryptIP script.
+See the documentation for details.
+SDC constraints Unencrypted design constraints for the IP.
+SPIRIT IP-XACT v1.4 models System-level models for your IP.
+This allows the synthesis tools to include your IP in a system-level design by stitching the IP together using bus architectures.